 The chapel was built of bricks on a pedestal made of granite blocks in the gothic style.
 It is an aisleless, buttressed building with dimensions 25,2 × 9,5 and height of 13,6 meters.
 It is polygonal ended from the east.
 In western corners it has two cylindrical towers.
 You can read in it a distant reference to the Paris Sainte-Chapelle, or the Jerusalem architecture, especially through the biblical description of the Temple of Solomon, which coincides with its external appearance.
 The exception is the two cylindrical towers partially embedded in the corners of the building, flanking the west façade exactly where the corner buttresses were used.
 It is assumed that this solution may be a reference to the Cistercian architecture or the military character of the Knights Templar.
 This impression is further intensified by slit holes illuminating the interior of the towers, imitating arrowslits.
 The south – west tower contains a spiral staircase connecting the interior of the chapel with an attic, while the north – west tower is empty inside.
 The walls are clasped by heavy, one-stepped buttresses, not coming to the crown of the walls, but ending at the height of the window arches.

-The ascetic interior is characterized by its severity and is practically devoid of architectural decoration.
+The ascetic interior is characterized by its severity and presents itself as a uniform space.
 It has a rib vault with a visually light canopy closing the temple.
-Its only elements are two wall niches and a nineteenth-century matroneum.
-A very valuable element, however, are wall polychromes created around 1400, attributed to the Knights Hospitallers foundation.
+Its lighting is provided by tall windows with smooth reveals, and the boundaries of the bays and corners of the polygon have been accentuated by ancillary columns with cup-shaped, smooth capitals.
+In the eastern, multi-sided part of the chapel, the ancillary columns flow down to the floor, ending with disc bases.
+In the longitudinal walls, however, the ancillary columns break off in a characteristic way slightly below the window sills.
+They are deprived of corbels, only their bottom surface is rounded and decorated with individual vine leaves.
+In the south – east part of the polygon a small niche has been placed, topped with a sharpened trefoil.
+On the western side there is a nineteenth-century matroneum.
+A very valuable element are wall polychromes created around 1400, attributed to the Knights Hospitallers foundation.
 They form a 2,75 meters high frieze running along the walls on almost the entire length of the chapel, at the height of the windows.

 The Templar chapel is one of the most valuable monuments of Western Pomerania.
 Archaeological research has been carried out since 2004.
 The Templar Museum was opened next to the chapel, concerning the history of the Knights Templar and other knights’ orders, and since 2005, the Cultural Park Chwarszczany has been established in the area of the former complex.